pietrocagnasso/fedgloss/README.md

 - `{--dir}/results/{--model}_{--dataset}_alpha={--dir-alpha}_[YYYY][mm][dd]T[HH]:[MM]:[SS]/checkpoints/`: Contains some checkpoints saved during training.

 ### Examples
-Below are examples of how to run the paper's experiments.
+Below are examples of the paper's experiments that you can run from within the `/codebase` directory.

 #### CIFAR10
 ```bash